Acappellia/NyaaToken/Readme.md

     - The reward item and amount can be pre-configured before allowing players to receive them.
     - One type of reward can be giving out at a time.
 - A villager shop exchanging tokens to souvenirs.
-    - Use a command to summon a vanilla villager at current location, offering up to 12 trades copied from summoner's inventory slots.
+    - Summon a vanilla villager shop at current location
+    - Use commands to add trades from inventory
     - Basically can be used on any occation that requires custom villager trades.

 ## Installation